warren/perdicis-notes/content/Warren's long burgers.md

 ![[Screenshot 2025-04-07 at 7.36.05 PM.png]]

-And here's that same burger afterwards:
+And here's that same burger afterwards (much more edible!):

 ![[Screenshot 2025-04-13 at 11.31.49 AM.png]]